 This Avari rowing machine from Stamina Fitness has many features and is in the upper-mid price range of rowers.

-Note: Stamina recently hiked it up to around $700, without making any improvements to it.
+Note: Stamina recently hiked it up to over $750, without making any improvements to it.

 It offers better resistance than cheaper magnetic rowers, and the build feels pretty sturdy to me.